How to Install Nginx, MariaDB and PHP7 (LEMP Stack) on Ubuntu 16.04 LTS

 Step 2: Install Nginx Web Server

-Nginx is a high performance web server.
-It also can be used as a reverse proxy.
-Enter this command to install Nginx Web server.
+Nginx is a high-performance web server and is very popular these days.
+It also can be used as a reverse proxy and caching server.
+Enter the following command to install Nginx Web server.

 sudo apt install nginx

-After it’s installed, we can enable Nginx to auto start when Ubuntu is booted by running the following command.
+After it’s installed, we can enable Nginx to auto-start at boot time by running the following command.

 sudo systemctl enable nginx